-- 1. record the details of the allegations in Compass and - 2. inform relevant staff involved, i.e. the relevant Year Level Leader, Sub School Leader, Student Wellbeing Team, Assistant Principal, Principal.
+- 1. record the details of the allegations in Compass and - 2. inform the student's teacher, Principal, Assistant Principal and other relevant staff pertaining to the incident.

-The Sub School Leader/ Wellbeing leader / Leadership is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, the Sub School Leader/Wellbeing leader/Leadership may:
+The Principal and/or Assistant Principal is responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, the Principal and/or Assistant Principal may:

-- speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parent/carer(s) of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.
+- speak to those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parent/carer(s) of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.

-All communications with the Sub School Leader/Wellbeing leader / leadership in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the Principal and/or Assistant Principal in the course of investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.